 This vehicle is one of the original 8 vehicles that were used used in filming of the TV series that ran for 7 seasons from 1979-1985.
-This General Lee is for sale in Volo, Ill., also features signatures from a few in the original cast.
+The General Lee also features signatures from a few in the original cast.
 Make no mistake, people will know the General Lee when they see it…and recognize the horn too.

 1. Batmobile from Batman (1989) and Batman Returns (1992)

-From “Batman” and “Batman Returns,” starring Michael Keaton, this Batmobile is for sale in Parkersburg, WV., and is one of only two exhibition cars made by Warner Bros. for the production of both blockbuster films.
+From “Batman” and “Batman Returns,” starring Michael Keaton, this Batmobile is one of only two exhibition cars made by Warner Bros. for the production of both blockbuster films.
 Who hasn’t wanted to own a batmobile and drive around town as a wealthy, playboy Bruce Wayne at some point in their life?
 Easy pick at for the No.1 spot!